What are resistance bands good for?

 • Improved joint stability

-• Decreased body fat levels (especially around the midsection), which can help to improve your posture and give you that nice “V” shaped physique that so many people seek out.
+• Decreased body fat levels (especially around the midsection) can help improve your posture and give you that nice “V” shaped physique that so many people seek out.

 Using resistance bands for rehabilitation.

-Resistance bands are great for rehabilitation because they’re easy to use at home, they’re portable, and they can be used in a variety of ways.
+Resistance bands are great for rehabilitation because they’re easy to use at home, portable, and can be used in various ways.
 You can use resistance bands as part of your strength training program or even as a tool for flexibility and rehabilitation.
 Resistance bands offer low-intensity resistance to help with the healing process.

 Using resistance bands for flexibility